gatekeeper1122/2T1-Protex/README.md

 > may have false positives
 - Notify: Notify (OPTIONAL)
 > unknown uses
+- General Bad Events: Block & Notify
+> this may have false positives, not fully tested.
 - UNTESTED
 > these events arent fully tested. enable at own discretion.